 The 10.75% withholding rate is the highest marginal bracket, not the effective rate.
 Most sellers owe far less in actual NJ income tax because the graduated GIT brackets start at 1.4%.
 The difference between what is withheld at closing and what is actually owed is refunded when the seller files NJ-1040NR.
 Refunds typically take 4 to 12 weeks after filing.

 NJ conforms to the federal Section 121 principal-residence exclusion per N.J.S.A.
 54A:6-9.1.
 If you owned and used the property as your primary residence for at least 2 of the last 5 years, you can exclude up to $250,000 of gain (single) or $500,000 (married filing jointly).
-If the entire gain is excludable, you file GIT/REP-3 (Box 2) at closing with no payment required.
+If the property qualifies as a principal residence under Section 121, you file GIT/REP-3 (Box 2) at closing with no withholding required.

 NJ residents file GIT/REP-3 (Box 1) and owe no estimated payment at closing.
 Entities (corporations, partnerships, LLCs) file GIT/REP-3 (Box 5).
 The GIT/REP-3 form includes 16 exemption boxes covering scenarios from principal residence sales to 1031 exchanges, foreclosures, divorce transfers, and military deployments.
 Sellers with a capital loss who do not qualify for any exemption box can apply for a GIT/REP-4 waiver at least 14 days before closing.